How to use Apple Watch to help find your iPhone

 Yes, calling a phone is one option.
 If you have another phone available to you.
 Pulling up Find My through an iCloud account is also an option as well.
-AirTags, oddly, are not able to reverse find the iPhone — unlike its competitors including Orbit, Tile and Chipolo.
+AirTags cannot reverse find the iPhone — unlike its competitors, including Orbit, Tile, and Chipolo.

 Start by swiping up from the main Watch face to bring up the shortcuts screenGearBrain

 But if you have an Apple Watch, you have an iPhone Finder right on your wrist.
 The wearable, which pairs with the iPhone through the dedicated Watch app, can find an iPhone and even make it ring _ whether your phone is on silent or not.

 The feature to get your iPhone to ring is found in the quick settings on the Apple Watch.
 These are the shortcuts you can pull without having to go into the main Settings app.